csesoc/constitution/CONSTITUTION.rst

 4. During the course of affiliation, the society shall comply with any requirements of Arc.
 5. The society will be a Constituent society since it has an agreed association with School of Computer Science and Engineering, which is ratified by Arc.
+6. The society will comply with Anti-Discrimination legislation in all its activities and procedures, including the granting of society membership .